Moha-AlHanbali/reading-notes/class-06.md

 <br>

-# HTML Images; CSS Color & Text - from Jon Duckett's books
+# JS Problem Domain, Objects, and the DOM - from Jon Duckett's books

 <br>